rust-lang/cc-rs/README.md

 # External configuration via environment variables

-To control the programs and flags used for building, the builder can set a number of different enviroment variables.
+To control the programs and flags used for building, the builder can set a number of different environment variables.
 * `CFLAGS` - a series of space seperated flags passed to "gcc".
 Note that individual flags cannot currently contain spaces, so doing something like: "-L=foo\ bar" is not possible.
-* `CC` - the actual c compiler used.
+* `CC` - the actual C compiler used.
 Note that this is used as an exact executable name, so (for example) no extra flags can be passed inside this variable, and the builder must ensure that there aren't any trailing spaces.
 This compiler must understand the `-c` flag.
 For